zakenaio/ci2023dfs-p1-site-main/README.md

 #### Text and Highlights:
 - `#3a3a3a` for primary text ensures a readable and balanced contrast against the background.
-- `#4A4A4F` serves as the primary highlight, providing a subtle yet distinct emphasis.
+- `#902b2b` serves as the primary highlight, providing a subtle yet distinct emphasis.
-- `#009FE3` `#009FE3` for secondary and tertiary highlights, respectively, maintain a consistent and vibrant color scheme.
+- `#333333` `#3a3a3a` for secondary and tertiary highlights, respectively, maintain a consistent and vibrant color scheme.

 #### Navigation:
-- `#3a3a3a` as the background provides a neutral base for navigation, ensuring readability.
+- `rgba90,90,90,0,3` as the background provides a neutral base for navigation, ensuring readability.
-- `#4A4A4F` for navigation text maintains a clear contrast against the background.
+- `#FFFFFF` for navigation text maintains a clear contrast against the background.
-- `#009FE3` for navigation border and hover effect adds a dynamic and engaging element.
+- `#757575` for navigation border and `rgba43,43,43,0,3` hover effect adds a dynamic and engaging element.

 #### Sections:
 - `#D5D5D5` for the home/welcome background creates a welcoming and neutral atmosphere.